-- 3.1 Princes Gate Water of The Well Fields, Princes Gate, Narberth, Pembrokeshire, Wales, SA67 8JD commissioned Trysor heritage specialists to undertake an historic environment desk-based assessment for a proposed wellhead building to cover the one of the water boreholes (Number 6) and pipes, see Figure 1. - 3.2 The Chartered Institute for Archaeologists' Standard and Guidance for Historic Environment Desk-based Assessment (CIfA, 2017) and Cadw's Setting of Historic Assets (Cadw, 2017) were used to write a specification for the desk-based assessment for Borehole 8, which was approved by the planning archaeologist at Dyfed Archaeological Trust, the archaeological advisors to the local planning authority, see Appendix A. That specification has been used to assess the impact of Borehole 6, including the same assessment area, as Boreholes 6 and 8 are in relatively close proximity and within the same field parcel and no additional, recorded, archaeological sites or features would be included within a 500 metre radius assessment area focused on Borehole 6. - 3.2.1 Borehole 6 differs from Borehole 8 in a number of respects.
-The two boreholes are in different locations within the field; Borehole 6 is found at SN1575411403 and Borehole 8 is found at SN1577511495.
-The dimensions of the well-head structures at each borehole are also different.
-That at Borehole 8 would measure 5.65 long, by 5.10 metres and up to 3.5 metres high, an amendment to the original specification..
-The structure at Borehole 6 has been reduced in size to 4.85 metres long, by 3.15 metres wide and 3.35 metres high, in order to minimise its impact on the landscape and the setting of the New House Round Barrow Cemetery.
+- 3.1 Princes Gate Water of The Well Fields, Princes Gate, Narberth, Pembrokeshire, Wales, SA67 8JD commissioned Trysor heritage specialists to undertake an historic environment desk-based assessment for a proposed wellhead building to cover the one of the water boreholes (Number 8) and pipes, see Figure 1. - 3.2 The Chartered Institute for Archaeologists' Standard and Guidance for Historic Environment Desk-based Assessment (CIfA, 2017) and Cadw's Setting of Historic Assets (Cadw, 2017) were used to write a specification for the desk-based assessment, which was approved by the planning archaeologist at Dyfed Archaeological Trust, the archaeological advisors to the local planning authority.